MicrosoftDocs/win32/desktop-src/wmi_v2/how-to--perform-operations-on-instances.md

 -   Query Parameters element, which defines the properties and query expressions used to filter the instances.
 -   Method elements, which define the mapping between the cmdlet parameters and the corresponding method.
 For Method elements, you'll also need the following information.

-    -   For both extrinsic and intrinsic methods—The method name (for intrinsic methods , use cim: as the prefix).
+    -   For both extrinsic and intrinsic methods The method name (for intrinsic methods , use cim: as the prefix).
-    -   For extrinsic methods—Method parameters that are used as cmdlet parameters.
+    -   For extrinsic methods Method parameters that are used as cmdlet parameters.
 (A method can have more parameters than are used by a cmdlet.)
-    -   For extrinsic methods—Method output.
+    -   For extrinsic methods Method output.

 The following CDXML elements are used to describe the information outlined above.